How I Stay Optimistic when Experiencing Environmental Anxiety (Eco-Anxiety)

 In my latest Eco Chat episode I share six things I’m doing to stay optimistic about the state of our environment in an increasingly warming world.
-Hopefully they inspire you to do the same or at least feel reassured that there are people out there who care deeply about the sustainability of our planet, and who are prepared to go the extra mile to conserve what’s left.
+Hopefully they inspire you to do similar to reduce your eco-anxiety.
+At the very least I hope you feel reassured that there are people out there who care deeply about the sustainability of our planet, and who are prepared to go the extra mile to conserve what’s left.

 Podcast: Play in New Window